Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 - Service clubs (for example Kiwanis or Lions)

-If you are interested in information on setting up a co-operative, please refer to our cooperatives guide.
+If you are interested in information on setting up a cooperative, please refer to our cooperatives guide.

 You can structure your not-for-profit organization as a federal or provincial corporation.
 The process and requirements for setting up your corporation will vary based on the option you choose.
 Federal incorporation may be a good option if you need nation-wide business name protection or if you will be operating internationally.
 If you plan to be located in only one province, you may wish to incorporate provincially.
 You may wish to consult a lawyer when choosing the best option for your organization.

 For information on creating a federal not-for-profit corporation, you can contact Corporations Canada or refer to their website.